Order LABRIFORMES (part 3): Families PINGUIPEDIDAE, CHEIMARRICHTHYIDAE, AMMODYTIDAE, URANOSCOPIDAE, LEPTOSCOPIDAE and CENTROGENYIDAE

 Ammodytes personatus Girard 1856 masked, allusion not explained, perhaps referring to dark area on head seen on only a few specimens (per Orr et al. 2015)

-Ammodytes tobianus Linnaeus 1758 latinization of tobian or tobias, local names for this fish in Hamburg, Germany, as reported in Von Schonevelde (1624)
+Ammodytes tobianus Linnaeus 1758 Latinization of tobian or tobias, local names for this fish in Hamburg, Germany, as reported in Von Schonevelde (1624)

 Ammodytoides Duncker & Mohr 1939 oides, having the form of: Ammodytes but distinguished by the absence of plicae (oblique skin folds that run full length of body from head to caudal-fin base, within which tiny cycloid scales are embedded)